 - Fully depress the brake pedal to bring the tractor to a complete stop.
 Push downward on the parking brake lever and release the pedal to engage the parking brake.
-Refer to Figure 15. - Disengage the PTO using the PTO switch. - Place the throttle control lever in the "SLOW" position and allow the engine to idle for about one minute; then turn the ignition switch to "OFF" and remove the key from the switch. - Depress the center button of the seat belt buckle to release the seat belt before dismounting.
+Refer to Figure 15. - Depress the rear of the PTO switch to disengage the PTO. - Place the throttle control lever in the "SLOW" position and allow the engine to idle for about one minute. - Turn the ignition switch to "OFF" and remove the key from the switch before dismounting. - Depress the button in the center of the seat belt buckle to release the seat belt.

-USING THE FORWARD/REVERSE PEDAL
+USING THE FORWARD AND REVERSE PEDALS

-The hydrostatic transmission provides constantly variable ground speeds within the speed rating of each (Hi/Lo) transmission range.
-The tractor speed is controlled by the forward/reverse rocker pedal on the right floorboard.
+The hydrostatic transmission provides constantly variable ground speeds within the speed rating of each transmission range.
+The tractor speed is controlled by the forward and reverse pedals on the front of the right running board.

-The forward/reverse pedal is self neutralizing.
-The transmission and pedal return to neutral and the tractor stops when the pedal is released.
+The forward and reverse pedals are self neutralizing.
+The transmission and pedals return to neutral when the pedals are released and the tractor will slow to a stop.
+NOTE: Use the brake pedal to stop the tractor.